 Every October they host their annual Fall Festival that has a large outdoor pumpkin patch where visitors can take some Insta-worthy pictures amongst some pretty impressive pumpkins.

 They also have a massive play area called the Berry Fun Land for kids to play to their heart‘s content.
 This Houston pumpkin patch offers fun the whole year round but is particularly festive in the fall months when the pumpkins are at their best.

 Horizon Pumpkin Patch is run by 50 volunteers from Horizon Baptist Church who ensure that everyone gets in the fall mood.
 There are lots of opportunities for fall-themed photos for the whole family.

-Entrance to the fall festival is free, but donations are welcomed to raise funds for the church.
+Entrance to the fall festival is free, but donations are welcome to raise church funds.
 They haven’t released their open days yet, so keep an eye on their website for more updates.

 11. Dewberry Farm

 Dewberry Farm is by far one of the more popular pumpkin patches in Houston, and for good reason.
 Their fall festival opens on the 24th of September and continues through to the end of October.
-Do note that this is a cashless event, so be sure to bring your credit card with you.
+Note that this is a cashless event, so be sure to bring your credit card.

 The entrance fee will set you back $34.95, but you will get to take part in all the great activities on offer.
 They will release information about all that you can look forward to closer to the time.

 There are many great things to do in Houston like touring the Houston Space Center.
 But if you’re after a different kind of adventure, then visiting a pumpkin patch in the fall should be on your list.

 Not only will you get to see giant pumpkins and take some pretty amazing pictures with them, but you’ll also be creating memories of a lifetime.